Pesto and White Bean Bruschetta

 - Oil, cooking - 1 Tbsp

-- Salmon - Rinse and pat dry.
+- While baguette is toasting, combine pesto with tomatoes and beans.
 Season with some salt and pepper.